Skip to content

 Applications: Commonly utilized in plastic surgery and reconstructive procedures where minimal tissue damage is paramount.

 There are also blades designed for specialized tasks such as micro-surgery or industrial precision cutting.
-These blades may have unique shapes or be made from different materials to provide enhanced durability or sharper edges.
+These tools may have unique blade shapes or be made from different materials to provide enhanced durability or sharper edges.

 Applications in Medical, Crafting, and Industrial Settings